Duck Dodgers (TV series): Concept

-Theme songs
+Theme song

 The show's theme song (arranged by the Flaming Lips) is sung by Tom Jones, in a style reminiscent of the theme from the James Bond film Thunderball.
-Daffy once played a caricature of Jones, who was his singing voice in the second-season episode "Talent Show A Go-Go", singing his signature song, "It's Not Unusual".
+Duck Dodgers once played a caricature of Jones, who was his singing voice in the second-season episode "Talent Show A Go-Go", singing his signature song, "It's Not Unusual".

 Accolades

 Duck Dodgers was nominated in 2004 for an Annie Award for Outstanding Achievement in an Animated Television Production Produced For Children, Music in an Animated Television Production, Production Design in an Animated Television Production, and Voice Acting in an Animated Television Production.
 It won the Annie award in 2004, for Music in an Animated Television Production, music by Robert J. Kral.
 It was also nominated for an Emmy Award for Outstanding Sound Editing – Live Action and Animation and Special Class Animated Program in 2004, and again in 2005.
 It later won for Outstanding Performer in an Animated Program—Joe Alaskey.
 The series ended production in 2005 after its third season.